 8. Freddy Likes Italian Snack Food

 Not every Krueger moment can be found on the silver screen.
 I just recently came across a weird, Italian snack food commercial.
 No matter that the last Freddy offering in the media had been three years prior, 2006 was as good a time as any for Fonzies to use our favorite undead child killer to advertise their finger-licking good treats.
 It’s good times.

 7. Freddy Grabs The Hockey Mask – Jason Goes to Hell: The Final Friday

 Also worth noting, not every great Freddy moment happens in one of his own films.
-Perhaps equally as iconic as the bladed glove, was the mask of Jason Voorhies.
-Jason Goes to Hell was a weird movie, even by the standard set by Friday the 13th Part VIII: Jason Takes Manhattan (wait, what?
+Perhaps equally as iconic as the bladed glove is the mask of Jason Voorhies.
+Jason Goes to Hell is a weird movie, even by the standard set previously by Friday the 13th Part VIII: Jason Takes Manhattan (wait, what?
 There is a little boy living inside of him?).
-Regardless, the entire film was worth sitting through for the final scene — Jason’s mask, caked in dirt lying in the middle of a field.
+Regardless, the entire film is worth sitting through for the final scene: Jason’s mask, caked in dirt lying in the middle of a field.
 You knew something was going to happen, but nobody ever would have guessed they’d see what happened next.

 I geeked out so hard I couldn’t feel my face.

 6. Johnny Depp Makes a Cameo – Freddy’s Dead: The Final Nightmare

 Folks that have followed the slashers of the ’80s know that many of our stars today got their start being killed by the bad guy.
 Johnny Depp was a noteworthy member of the club, having christened the Elm Street series with his presence as Glen Lantz, Nancy Thompson’s boyfriend.
 Dude is eaten by a bed — a blood fountain soon follows.
 Killer.

 As great as that is, however, it’s Depp’s return to the series seven years later in a quick but amusing cameo that I appreciate the most.
 Give it a look.